Docs

 }

-When you run that script, the plugin will find and run your story-based tests alongside any other Vitest tests.
-Here's an example of running your tests (in watch mode, by default) using the Vitest CLI:
+Then, run this command to run your tests (in watch mode, by default) using the Vitest CLI:

 Debugging